department-of-veterans-affairs/vets-website/_education/5-gi-bill-post-9-11-yellow-ribbon-program.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-If your school participates in the Yellow Ribbon Program, you may be able to reduce or eliminate your education costs that are not covered by the [Post-9/11 GI Bill](link to Beta), such as higher tuition at private colleges or out-of-state schools.
+If your school participates in the Yellow Ribbon Program, you may be able to reduce or eliminate your education costs that are not covered by the [Post-9/11 GI Bill®](link to Beta), such as higher tuition at private colleges or out-of-state schools.
 ### Are you eligible for benefits?
 Yes, if:
-- You are a Veteran or the dependent of a Veteran who is eligible for transfer of entitlement for the Post-9/11 GI Bill, or you are the child of an active-duty Service Member who is the recipient of a transfer of entitlement
+- You are a Veteran or the dependent of a Veteran who is eligible for transfer of entitlement for the Post-9/11 GI Bill®, or you are the child of an active-duty Service Member who is the recipient of a transfer of entitlement
 - You served an aggregate period of 36 months in active duty after Sept.
 10, 2001
 - You were honorably discharged from active duty for a service-connected disability with at least 30 continuous days after Sept.
 10, 2001.
-- You are a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill based on the service eligibility criteria listed above.
+- You are a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill® based on the service eligibility criteria listed above.
 - Your school voluntarily participates in the [Yellow Ribbon Program for the 2015-16 school year](http://www.benefits.va.gov/GIBILL/yellow_ribbon/yrp_list_2015.asp )
 - You maintain continuous enrollment, full- or part-time, as defined by your school
 - You are working toward the completion of your enrolled program